Top Ten Secret Things to Do in Budapest

 One would logically assume that a city which has a wide river running in the heart would have loads of riverview panoramic restaurants.
 Indeed, there are several Dinner Cruises on the Danube in Budapest along with dozens of other Budapest river cruises.
 Yet, it can be a challenge to find really good restaurants and dining options by the river Danube in Budapest.
 So our top ten list of Budapest hidden gems would not be complete with some tips to get a nice panorama with your meal.
 Read about the best Budapest River Restaurants with its pros and cons on Budapest Restaurants guide.

 And we still have not exhausted all of the secrets of Budapest.
-It was hard not to mention Wekerle telep on the outskirts of Budapest, or Normafa Hill, etc. But hopefully this short list of top ten things to do in Budapest off the beaten path will be of some help.
+It was hard not to mention Wekerle telep on the outskirts of Budapest, or Normafa Hill, for nature lovers etc. But hopefully this short list of top ten things to do in Budapest off the beaten path will be of some help.